Coalition Fake Nuclear Facts

 Here are some brief conclusions about Coalition cost claims, each supported by discussion.

-- Evidence: Three Coalition Statements
+- Evidence: Four Coalition Talking Points

 - They cherry-picked their Australian 56 c/kWh cost.